 However, while Oslo has stepped up its efforts, concerns must remain about how NATO views the role of its northern flank in the latest round of tensions with Russia.
 Although the Alliance took a major interest in the region throughout the Cold War, it was only in the era’s closing years that it was concluded that Norway and its surroundings were not just either a staging ground for a nuclear apocalypse or a defensive sideshow, but potentially a key factor in ending a war in Central Europe on terms favourable to the West.
 Now, there is scope to believe that Norway and the region it inhabits may once again have a major role to play both in deterrent and warfighting efforts.
 However, as demonstrated by the three years that elapsed between Russia’s annexation of Crimea and the arrival of NATO land forces in the Baltic States, policy movement in the Alliance can be painfully slow.
 There is now a need for NATO to get off the back foot and take the initiative.

-The Human Security Centre will be launching a major review of the role of NATO’s northern flank in Alliance security during the summer of 2017, with publication expected in November.
+The Human Security Centre will be launching a major review of the role of NATO’s northern flank in Alliance security, with publication expected March 2018.